tinacms/tina.io/content/docs/forestry/common-errors.md

 ---
 ```

-Where "my_template" is the name of the template in the collection to which the file belongs.
+..where "my_template" is the name of the template in the collection to which the file belongs.

 ## Error `YAMLException: duplicated mapping key`